Law and Natural Law in Duns Scotus (Hobbes reader of Scotus?)

 Materias:

-Acceso en línea:http://revistascientificas.filo.uba.ar/index.php/petm/article/view/7881
+Acceso en línea:https://revistascientificas.filo.uba.ar/index.php/petm/article/view/7881

 Aporte de: